arthurbm/didup/docs/implementation_plan.md

 ### VI.
 Styling and UX

-- [ ] Apply basic Tailwind CSS for a clean layout.
+- [x] Apply basic Tailwind CSS for a clean layout.
-- [ ] Ensure loading and error states are clearly communicated to the user.
+- [x] Ensure loading and error states are clearly communicated to the user.
-- [ ] Add shadcn/ui components as needed (e.g. `Card` for displaying sections).
+- [x] Add shadcn/ui components as needed (e.g. `Card` for displaying sections).
+- [x] Implement enhanced date range selection with a calendar picker.
+- [x] Add visual grouping of tasks by due date.
+- [x] Improve task display with priority indicators and labels.
+- [x] Create smooth loading animations and better error messages.
+- [x] Apply a more visually appealing color scheme and layout.

 ### VII.
 Future Enhancements (Post-MVP)